 Eco-groups like Zero and PAS (standing for Plataforma Água Sustentável, and made up of environmental NGOs A Rocha, Almargem, Glocal, Quercus and others) took part in the process, all hugely critical of government entities’ failure to act in the interests of the environment.

-But very little seemed to ‘change’ until Miguel Sousa Tavares blasted onto the scene with his excoriating text in which he dubbed the owner of the avocado plantation, Luís Neves, and his company Frutineves, as “the perfect example of how in this country it is easy to get round the law and get away with it”.
+But very little seemed to ‘change’ until Miguel Sousa Tavares blasted onto the scene with his excoriating text in which he dubbed the owner of the avocado plantation, Luís Neves, and his company Frutineves, as “the perfect example of how in this country it is easy to circumnavigate the law and get away with it”.
 He described agriculture minister Maria de Ceu Antunes as someone “who doesn’t seem to know” that she is a minister of agriculture, and environment minister João Pedro Matos Fernandes as a man for whom mistreatment of matters environmental “has no limits”.

 Mr Sousa Tavares’ editorial set the cat among the pigeons big-time – to the point that last week various Socialist MPs called on the government to suspend all new projects for avocado plantations in the Algarve, and fix rules of environmental sustainability on plantations “requiring ‘super intensive irrigation’ due to the reduction in reserves of water in the region”.